Asif Ali Zardari: 2010 Pakistan floods and Europe tour

 The 2010 Pakistan floods began in late July with rain in Khyber Pakhtunkhwa and soon submerged a fifth of Pakistan and affected 20 million people, resulting in one of the nation's largest natural catastrophes.
 Simultaneously, British prime minister David Cameron sparked a serious diplomatic row with Pakistan during his visit to India by stating that elements within Pakistan were promoting the "export of terror" a week before a planned visit by Zardari to Britain.
 Zardari ignored domestic pressure and began his European trip in Paris on 1 August, meeting French President Sarkozy.
 In France, he drew a rebuke from the U.S. after stating that NATO had "lost the battle for hearts and minds" in the Afghan war.
 As the flood's devastation became increasingly evident, he was widely criticised for flying in a helicopter to his Normandy chateau and dining at Cameron's Chequers countryside home.
 Protests within Britain, mainly among the British Pakistani community, grew against his visit.
 The widely expected maiden speech by his son Bilawal was cancelled, as Zardari faced criticism for using the trip to advance Bilawal's political aspirations.

 Zardari returned to Pakistan on 10 August.
 He first visit to an area affected by the flooding was in Sukkur on 12 August.
-He cancelled the 14 August Independence Day celebrations and instead visited Naushera.
-He flew over devastated areas with United Nations Secretary-General Ban Ki-moon on 15 August.
+He cancelled the 14 August Independence Day celebrations and instead visited Nowshera.
+He flew over devastated areas with United NationsSecretary-General Ban Ki-moon on 15 August.
 He left the country on 18 August and attended the four-way Russian summit at Sochi, which included Tajikistan and Afghanistan.
 On 19 August, he visited Jampur with U.S. Senator John Kerry.
 He ordered local authorities to concentrate efforts to save Shahdadkot from inundation on 24 August.